 Accommodation: We were unable to find the accommodation of our choice as we booked at the last minute so we ended up staying at Ni Ambari Suites for 1 night.
 This is an affordable hotel with great service and extremely spacious rooms that are done up well.
-But our washroom was quite manky, so I’m not sure I would recommend this hotel wholeheartedly.
+But our washroom was quite dirty, so I’m not sure I would recommend this hotel wholeheartedly.
 If you can stretch your budget a bit, Radisson Blu is a great mid-range hotel to stay in Mysore.
 It offers clean and spacious rooms and is located in close proximity to most sites.

 Day 2 – Explore Gundlupet and Gopalaswamy Hills

 This day was a definite highlight of our trip to Karnataka.
 The little village of Gundlupet is home to dozens of sunflower and marigold fields during summer months (1 June – 15 September approximately).
 You will see them lining both sides of the road as you drive from Mysore to Gundlupet.
 We visited the area towards the end of September, so we missed seeing the sunflowers.

 However we did chance upon some enchanting marigold fields – I first spied an ochre patch hidden by swaying palm trees and we tip-toed into it only to find a vast expanse covered with hundreds of thousands of flowers.
 Needless to say, we spent the next few hours hopping from one field to another – it’s hard to get enough of them.